 - Monitoring and identification of counterfeit products;

 - Work with cases connected with suspension of goods;

 - Extension of terms of inclusion of trademarks into the Customs Registry of Intellectual Property Items;

 - Drafting and forwarding warning letters to trademark rights infringers;

 - Preparation and forwarding applications related to illegal use of intellectual property items to the customs authorities and police in order to bring infringers to administrative or criminal responsibility;

 - Preparation and forwarding statement of claims to the courts in order to reimburse expenses and losses related to exclusive rights infringement.

-In this section, information is published concerning the section Property Rights Protection – Parallel Import.
+In this section, information concerning the section Parallel Import is published.

 - Does Kazakhstan need parallel import?

 - What is parallel import and grey import?